The Flask Mega-Tutorial Part V: User Logins

 In Chapter 4 the user model was given a password_hash field, that so far is unused.
 The purpose of this field is to hold a hash of the user password, which will be used to verify the password entered by the user during the log in process.
 Password hashing is a complicated topic that should be left to security experts, but there are several easy to use libraries that implement all that logic in a way that is simple to be invoked from an application.

 One of the packages that implement password hashing is Werkzeug, which you may have seen referenced in the output of pip when you install Flask, since it is one of its core dependencies.
 Since it is a dependency, Werkzeug is already installed in your virtual environment.
-The following Python shell session demonstrates how to hash a password:
+The following Python shell session demonstrates how to hash a password with this package:

 >>> from werkzeug.security import generate_password_hash